This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 On the Booking.com website you can search for:

-When you plan your trip also consider Airbnb.
-They are another one of our favorite accommodation sites when I plan my trip.
+When you plan your trip also consider vacation rentals, another one of our favorite accommodation sites when I plan my trip.

-Airbnb are in 180 countries and you can book entire apartments and houses, or just spare bedrooms allowing you the choice between having the place all to yourself or staying with and getting to know the owner.
+Airbnb and VRBO can be found worldwide, and you can book entire apartments and houses, or just spare bedrooms allowing you the choice between having the place all to yourself or staying with and getting to know the owner.

 Another thing to consider when planning a trip is to find out the transportation options in your chosen destination.